misterbisson/simple-container-benchmarks/README.md

 # Simple Container Benchmarks

-Run some simple benchmarks on computational filesystem write performance.
+Run some simple benchmarks on computational and filesystem write performance.
 The benchmarks are simplistic and probably don't represent workloads in your app.

 ### How the tests work